 Aside from that, there is also the Tong Laut dive site situated to the north-west of Perhentian Kecil.
 Here, you can catch a glimpse of catsharks, bamboo sharks and fishes of different shapes, sizes and colours as well as vibrant corals, each a microcosm of biodiversity.
 If you’re itching to begin your diving adventures, check out our Adventoro's Perhentian Island Fun Dive Adventure 3D2N.

 Ready to explore the open waters?
 Get on a sea canoe!

 Snorkelling and diving are not the be-all and end-all to Pulau Perhentian.
-There are more ways than one to experience its natural beauty.
-From island cruises, relaxing at private bays and secluded coves to windsurfing, sailing, deep-sea fishing and canoeing, you’re bound to have loads of fun!
-Enjoy sea canoeing to navigate the calm, clear waters and feel like seafaring natives.
+There are more acitivities to do in Perhentian island to experience its natural beauty.
+From island cruises, relaxing at private bays and secluded coves to windsurfing, sailing, deep-sea fishing and canoeing, you’re bound to have loads of fun with the activities offered here in Pulau Perhentian!
+Enjoy sea canoeing at Pulau Perhentian to navigate the calm, clear waters and feel like seafaring natives.
 Perhaps you might find yourself on any of Perhentian’s uninhabited islands such as Pulau Seringgi, Pulau Rawa, and Susu Dara somewhere off the Perhentian Kecil.